uvicpraxis/uvicpraxis.github.io/gpms.md

 This element will typically be repeated.
 Select only significant themes in cases where five or more options in the controlled vocabulary apply.

+The controlled vocabulary for this element avoids duplicating terms used in the vocabularies for "Atmosphere" and "Experience."

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with additions, from Lee et al., "Controlled Vocabulary for Theme," 2024)</summary>
 <ul>